VSpaceCode/vscode-which-key/README.md

 }
 ```

 The `args.key` and `args.when` that were sent to `which-key` are then used to find the a binding that matches the key `t` and any conditional binding that matches that condition.
-The following binding is example that contains a conditional binding that can match shortcut's `args.when`.
+The following binding is an example that contains a conditional binding that matches the `args`.

 ```json
 {